Providing for the needs of a person with a disability

 There are no hard and fast rules about making adequate provision for disabled children, but parents should be wary of only making a small provision for their disabled child.
 Parents sometimes do this because they feel that their disabled child is permanently placed in an institution or other residential facility, and that the child has modest needs.
 It is impossible to predict what the needs of the person with a disability will be ten or thirty years after the parents die (for example, the residential facility may have closed down or it may have had to put its fees up to well above the pension level).

 Parents sometimes give all of their property to their non-disabled children and rely on them to look after their disabled brother or sister.
 One danger of this approach is that the non-disabled children may die first, perhaps many years before the person with a disability.
-Where parents do make much greater provision for one child than another the Supreme Court can vary the will under section 3 of the Testators Family Maintenance Act 1912 (Tas).
+Where parents do make much greater provision for one child than another the Supreme Court can vary the will under the Testators Family Maintenance Act 1912 (Tas).

 It is not normally desirable to leave property outright to an person with an intellectual disability, although this will not always be the case.
 Some disabled people have enough understanding to look after their property and to make wills themselves.
 The make-up of the estate, the person’s nature and their level of disability should be considered in each situation.
 It is possible to give some property outright, with the bulk of property being given on trust.